Sponge cake: Victoria sponge

 The Victoria sponge, also known as the Victoria sandwich cake, was named after Queen Victoria, who was known to enjoy the small cakes with her afternoon tea.
 The version Queen Victoria ate would have been filled with jam alone, but modern versions often include cream.
 The top of the cake is not iced or decorated apart from a dusting of powdered sugar.
-The recipe evolved from the classic pound cake made with equal proportions of flour, fat, sugar and eggs.
-The invention of baking powder in 1843 by English food manufacturer Alfred Bird allowed the cake to rise higher than was previously possible.
+The recipe evolved from the classic pound cake made with equal proportions of flour, butter, sugar and eggs.
+The invention of baking powder in 1843 by English food manufacturer Alfred Bird in Birmingham allowed the cake to rise higher than was previously possible.
 Cookery author Felicity Cloake writes that this invention "was celebrated with a patriotic cake"—the Victoria sponge.
-According to Alysa Levene of Oxford Brookes University the term "sponge" is used "erroneously" for the Victoria Sandwich cake:

-A Victoria sponge is made using one of two methods.
+A Victoria sponge is made using one of two cake mixing methods.
 The traditional method involves creaming caster sugar with fat (usually butter), mixing thoroughly with beaten egg, then folding flour and raising agent into the mixture.
 The modern method, using an electric mixer or food processor, involves simply whisking all the ingredients together until creamy.
-Additionally, the modern method typically uses an extra raising agent, and some recipes call for an extra-soft butter or margarine.
-This basic "cake" mixture has been made into a wide variety of treats and puddings, including cupcakes, chocolate cake, and Eve's pudding.
+Additionally, the modern method typically uses an extra-raising agent, and some recipes call for an extra-soft butter or margarine.
+This basic "cake" mixture serves as the basis for a wide variety of treats and puddings, including cupcakes, chocolate cake, and Eve's pudding.

+A similar cake named after American President George Washington is the Washington pie.
+The traditional recipe for Washington pie is a yellow sandwich cake with jam filling.

 Religious celebrations

-At Passover
+Passover

 Since sponge cakes are not leavened with yeast, they are popular dessert choices for the Passover feast.
 Typically, Passover sponges are made with matzo meal, shredded coconut, matzo flour, potato flour, or nut flour (almond, hazelnut etc.) since raw wheat products may not be used.
 No raising agent may be used due to the strict prohibition of even the appearance of a leavening effect.
-Therefore, the beating of egg whites in the mix to achieve the aeration is an essential characteristic of any Passover sponge recipe.
+Therefore, the beating of egg whites in the mix to achieve aeration is an essential characteristic of any Passover sponge recipe.
 Many families have at least one recipe they pass down through generations, and matzo meal-based cake mixes are available commercially.
 Several brands are easily found in kosher stores, especially before Passover.
-Typical flavorings include almonds, apples, dark chocolate, lemon, pecans, and poppy seeds.
+Typical flavourings include almonds, apples, dark chocolate, lemon, pecans, and poppy seeds.
 Apple or orange juice is the liquid ingredient.
-Milk is avoided, because it cannot be included in a dessert to be served after a meat based meal.
-The sponge, or a heavier variant in the form of an almond pudding, may be included as an element of the dessert in the Passover meal during the Seder service, when it is often combined in serving with a fruit compote.
+Milk is avoided because it cannot be included in a dessert to be served after a meat-based meal.
+The sponge, or a heavier variant in the form of an almond pudding, may be included as an element of the dessert in the Passover meal during the Seder service when it is often combined in serving with a fruit compote.